biomancy/reat/README.md

 Stranding:
         --annotation <annotation>
             Genome annotation in the GFF3 format.
-Genomic features (exons and genes) are used to inference loci/ROI strand based on the most likely direction of transcription (see the GitHub documentation for details).
+Genomic features (exons and genes) are used only to inference loci/ROI strand based on the most likely direction of transcription (see the GitHub documentation for details).
 It is recommended to provide genome annotation for unstranded libraries, otherwise stranding will be highly inaccurate.